FIVE JEWELS OF WISDOM

 A SUSTAINED LOVING ATTITUDE

-The awareness of karma gives one an understanding of the consequences of
+The awareness of karma provides an understanding of the consequences of

-one's thoughts, words and deeds.
-The spirit of harmlessness gives one the means
+one's thoughts, words, and deeds.
+The spirit of harmlessness gives one the

-to cleanse oneself of much negativity.
-Then, the awareness of selfish desires
+means to cleanse oneself of much negativity.
+Then, the awareness of selfish

-reveals the cause of unnecessary suffering and stress.
-The fourth jewel of
+desires reveals the cause of unnecessary suffering and stress.
+The fourth jewel

-cleansing makes this process an uplifting experience since it involves
+of cleansing makes this process an uplifting experience, as it involves

-cultivating a sustained, loving attitude, which brings a lightness of being
+cultivating a sustained, loving attitude that brings a lightness of being into

-into one's life and includes the cleansing quality of innocent laughter.
-The
+one's life and includes the cleansing quality of innocent laughter.
+The joy of

-joy of laughter is a spiritual gift on the thorny path of spiritual awakening.
+laughter is a spiritual gift on the thorny path of spiritual awakening.
+It

 secular world.
-However, malicious laughter and ridicule naturally express hate
+However, malicious laughter and ridicule naturally express hatred

 Everyone has a loving attitude for certain people and things, such as